How Should Law Firms Manage Google Reviews?

 Firms that get this right often find that their Google profile becomes one of their highest-converting marketing assets, precisely because most competitors are ignoring it out of caution.

-Sources: BrightLocal 2024, ABA Model Rule 1.6 and related state bar opinions.
+Sources: BrightLocal 2024, ABA Model Rule 1.6 and related state bar opinions, ReplyProof analysis of 3,844 Google Business Profiles 2026.

 Stop leaving reviews unanswered.